cybrox/cloud-cloud-api/README.md

 * `weather` Only in _weather_ mode: The current weather code, `1` - `10`
 * `color` Only in _manual_ mode: The RGB value of the custom color to set

+### Ensuring connection
+The Server offers a permanent ping/pong handler in order for the client to check its connection.
+The client can send a ping via websocket with an arbitrary cookie at any time and should receive a pong from the server immediately, if it is still connected.

 ----
 **note**: _cloud_ == _butt_